ibz0q/lovelace-bg-animation/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**

-And provide:
+Provide:

+- Version of plugin
-- Configuration YAML
+- Your configuration YAML
-- Name of Home Assistant Theme name in use
+- Name Home Assistant Theme name in use
 - Home Assistant version
 - A Screenshot (If possible)
+- Browser (e.g. Chrome, Firefox, Fully Kiosk Browser (Include webview version))

+**Describe the bug**

+[]

 **Expected behavior**
-A clear and concise description of what you expected to happen.

-**Which browser are you using?
-Chrome, Firefox, Fully Kiosk Browser (Include webview version) etc
+[]

-## Bug reports that do not provide this structure will be closed without a response.
+### Bug reports that do not provide this structure will be closed.